 What is a Headless CMS?

-The CMS has intrinsic templates and front-end delivery layers, which you may or may not be able to modify via code.
-By logging into the CMS, marketers and non-technical users can input content (text, images, hyperlinks, etc.) into the CMS, format that content, and then publish it using the CMS’s templates.
-IT can come along later to tidy up code or customize the look and feel of the page, but for the most part, it’s a one-way street.
+The CMS has built-in templates and front-end delivery layers (e.g., a proprietary templating framework), which you may or may not be able to modify via code.
+By logging into the CMS, marketers and non-technical users edit content (text, images, hyperlinks, etc.) within the CMS, format that content, and then publish it using the CMS’s templates.
+IT may or may not be able to create custom templates, but for the most part, it’s a one-way street.

 But the average digital experience today consists of far more than a traditional website visit from a desktop.
 The problem is that a legacy CMS was never built to handle this new wave of devices and channels.